-- Cut a lemon in half, shove in garbage disposal and grind (with water running) for 10 seconds
+- Cut a lemon in half, shove in garbage disposal, and grind (with hot water running) for 10 seconds.

-- Pour 1/2 cup of baking soda in and then 1 cup of distilled white vinegar and let sit for 10 minutes before running the water and and the disposal
+- Pour 1/2 cup of baking soda in the drain and follow with 1 cup of distilled white vinegar.
+Let sit for 10 minutes before running the water and the disposal.

-This won’t be in everyone’s kitchen, but we use cast iron a lot (haven’t had trouble with anemia during pregnancy since we started that).
+This won’t be in everyone’s kitchen, but we use cast iron a lot.
 I try not to use soap on cast iron since it ruins the seasoning that takes so long to accomplish.
-Instead I use a steel scouring pad and some regular salt and scrub.
-This usually gets them clean without any trouble.
+Instead, I use a steel scouring pad and some regular salt, and scrub.
+This usually gets them clean without any trouble!

 We also use extra dish towels instead of paper towels and just replace them every six months to a year, which is still cheaper than buying paper towels.

 The way I wash produce largely depends on where it came from and what it is.
 We buy (or grow) organic produce for the biggest offenders, but most conventional fruits and vegetables will do if we wash them properly.

 - For stuff from our garden, it gets a light wash in water before use.
 I know exactly where it came from so no need for worry!